therealyingtong/hardware_notes/README.md

 ![](https://i.imgur.com/KfB8X8j.png)

+## User stories
+### Card manufacturer
+- **registers** a batch of hardware notes by specifying their public keys in the smart contract
+- **deposits** value into hardware notes on the smart contract.
+Note that deposits can be made by third parties, in ETH or any ERC20 token.

+### Buyer / seller
+- hardware notes can be used as currency, e.g. exchange for goods and services.
+- before accepting a hardware note, the recipient should **scan** it to verify that it has not been withdrawn.
+If the recipient is using an outdated state, they should verify at least that the `withdrawDelay` period has not passed.
+- the user should periodically **sync** their blockchain state, since the frequency of syncs decides which notes they can accept.
+As an illustration: if they never sync their state, they should accept notes with infinite `withdrawDelay`; and if they are constantly syncing their state, they can accept notes with very small `withdrawDelay`.

 ## Usage
 - See the smart contract (with published source code) on Kovan testnet at: https://kovan.etherscan.io/address/0xa2ff8dAEf58467b2Ac3c93c955449EE1342F6F9E.
 - To download the app and install it on your Android phone, please download the .apk file at https://github.com/therealyingtong/hardware_notes/blob/master/app-debug.apk.